Dorridge: Neighbourhood Forum

 Knowle, Dorridge and Bentley Heath Neighbourhood Forum was formed in 2015 with the purpose of bringing together the people from the three adjoining villages to define how they would like to see the villages develop in the future.
 The Forum will collate the policies developed into a draft Neighbourhood Plan for the three villages during 2017, and subsequently arrange for a local referendum to create the Neighbourhood Plan as a statutory planning document for the area.
 The Forum is run entirely by volunteers, and by Spring 2017 had a membership of over 800.

-Anglican Church
+Churches

-St Phillip's Church was first built in 1878.
+St Phillip's Church was first built in 1878 serving the Anglican community.
 It was demolished and rebuilt in 2020.

-Catholic Church

 Originally, the Catholic population had no formal meeting place but met in Cross Close, a house in Arden Drive.
 In 1917 St George & St Teresa's church was built on Station Road.
 This burnt down in 1935 and was replaced with the substantial building on the same site, which still exists today.
 In 2006, a parish centre was added to the church, which was paid off in 2015.

-Methodist Church

 The Methodists put down their roots in 1958 with the arrival of their church in Mill Lane.